lvarin/websocat-template/README.md

             -p DATABASE_PORT=27017 | oc create -f -
 ```

-Change `mongodb` and `27017` for the ports where the service is deployed.
+Change `mongodb` and `27017` for the servie and port where the deployment is.
 The websocket should be ready in few minutes in:

 ```
 wss://websocat-<project-name>.rahtiapp.fi